raspberrypilearning/knowledge-quiz-test/README.md

 Add any markdown you like in the quiz question area.
 Videos, gifs, Scratch blocks and more should all work in this area.

-Try to keep the question relatively short vertically - **in user testing young people struggled when they had to scroll between the question and the answers.**

 ## Quiz answer formats

 #### Scratch blocks